rach1tarora/rach1tarora.github.io/projects.md

 ### **Projects**

 These are the projects which I have done/Working on.
+Those are listed down below

 > **Custom C2 Framework in C#**